pippinbarr/the-artist-is-present-2/process/to-do.md

 # Okay now we need actual to dos

 ## Title
 - Guess it needs a title screen?
+What would that look like?

 ## Dialogs
 - ~~Add painting information dialogs~~